raspberrypilearning/turtle-race-visual/en/step_4.md

 --- task ---

-Now make the other turtles race with the first turtle.
+Now add the other turtles to the race.

 --- code ---
 ---